-C3.
-Colleague numbers and costs
+C3 Colleague numbers and costs

 The number of people employed by the Company during the year was 3 (2024: 3) and relates to Directors.
-The costs associated with them were borne by a subsidiary undertaking and included in the disclosure in note 4 on page 98.
+The costs associated with them were borne by a subsidiary undertaking and included in the disclosure in note 4 on pages 31 to 32.